Did you know your flexible work efforts result in employees being better paid than you think?

 In many jurisdictions, overwork can expose companies to labor law penalties.
 Valuing personal time reduces legal risk.

-LONG TERM FINANCIAL $
+LONG TERM PROFITABILITY

 While respecting personal time might mean fewer hours worked, it often results in higher value per hour, which is a more sustainable profitability driver than raw hours.